 How Important are Risk-Taking Incentives in Executive Compensation?

-We consider a model in which shareholders provide a risk-averse CEO with risk-taking incentives in addition to effort incentives.
-We show that the optimal contract protects the CEO from losses for bad outcomes, is convex for medium outcomes, and concave for good outcomes.
-We calibrate the model to data on 727 CEOs and show that it can explain observed contracts much better than the standard model without risk-taking incentives.
-An application to contracts that consist of base salary, stock, and options yields that options should be issued in the money.
-Moreover, we propose a new measure of risk-taking (dis)incentives that measures the required profitability an additional risky project must exceed in order to be adopted by the CEO.
+Abstract We consider a model in which shareholders provide a risk-averse CEO with risk-taking incentives in addition to effort incentives.
+We show that the optimal contract protects the CEO from losses for bad outcomes and is convex for medium outcomes and concave for good outcomes.
+We calibrate the model to data on 1,707 CEOs and show that it explains observed contracts much better than the standard model without risk-taking incentives.
+When we apply the model to contracts that consist of base salary, stock, and options, the results suggest that options should be issued in the money.
+Our model also helps us rationalize the universal use of at-the-money options when the tax code is taken into account.
+Moreover, we propose a new way of measuring risk-taking incentives in which the expected value added to the firm is traded off against the additional risk a CEO has to bear.

-Keywords: Stock Options, Effort Aversion, Loss Aversion, Risk-Taking Incentives, Optimal Strike Price
+Keywords: Stock Options, Effort Aversion, Executive Compensation, Risk Aversion, Risk-Taking Incentives, Optimal Strike Price